Splendit/simonykees/jsparrow-maven-plugin/README.md

 * uncheck "Synchronize before exporting"
 * select a destination directory
 * click "Finish"
+* if some "required items could not be found", have a look [here](http://download.eclipse.org/eclipse/downloads/drops4/R-4.7.1a-201710090410/buildlogs/reporeports/reports/featureNames.html) and if the plugin is listed, install it in Eclipse from [this update site](http://download.eclipse.org/eclipse/updates/4.7/R-4.7.1a-201710090410/)

 ## configure jsparrow-maven-plugin
 * create directory `resources` in `src/main`